remipch/solar_concentrator/README.md

 ## Overview

 It consists of:
-* An orientable mirror panel (currently 48 focusing mirrors, totalling 1m²)
+* An orientable mirror panel (currently 48 focusing mirrors, totaling 1m²)
 * A fixed target (currently a simple concrete oven with a black metal plate and a tempered glass)
 * The supervisor: an electronic control device that measures the target, computes and sends commands to the motors

 ![Solar Concentrator](solar_concentrator.jpg)

-On 26 june 2024, when adding some aluminium foils inside the oven to improve insulation, the oven temperature has risen to __210°C after 30 minutes__.
+On 26 june 2024, when adding some aluminium foil inside the oven to improve insulation, the oven temperature has risen to __210°C after 30 minutes__.

 The video below shows the concentrator in action on 8 July 2024: